tararoshan/go-messaging-backend/README.md

 5/16/23 Update:
 It's not simple at all, but I still want to try.

+5/21/23 Update:
+Turns out there's a [RWMutex](https://pkg.go.dev/sync#RWMutex) in Go, so it might be that simple after all.

 ## Reading
 Here are the resources I used to build this.
 This was my first time writing anything in Go, so I think this section should be beginner-friendly, assuming you have some programming background!